Are our family courts really protecting the best interests of the child?

 The Saunders’ Study

 Saunders’ found that court professionals need very specific knowledge that includes screening for domestic violence, risk assessment, post-separation violence and the impact of domestic violence on children (ACE).
-The trainings provided to court professionals often do not include these specific topics and even when they do, some professionals pay little attention because they think they already know everything.
-Most of the trainings do not even include domestic violence advocates.
+The training provided to court professionals often do not include these specific topics and even when they do, some professionals pay little attention because they think they already know everything.
+Most of the training does not even include domestic violence advocates.

 Many of the professionals who participated in the Saunders’ Study admitted they did not have the specific knowledge needed and when tested, many who claimed the necessary knowledge were wrong.
 Some evaluators who claimed to screen for domestic violence said they did this by using psychological tests.
 The problem is that these tests provide no information about domestic violence.
 Evaluators in the study were asked to make recommendations concerning vignettes provided by the study.
 Their response demonstrated that many who claimed adequate knowledge made dangerous errors.
 Although the participants volunteered so it was not a random sample, it appears most professionals do not possess the specific knowledge needed to respond to domestic violence custody cases.
 Other research supports this conclusion.
 The best interests of the child must start with the child’s health and safety.

 The Saunders’ Study found that professionals without the specific knowledge recommended by Saunders tend to focus on the myth that mothers frequently make false reports and unscientific alienation theories.
 These mistaken beliefs lead to recommendations and decisions that harm children.
 Many of the worst decisions made in family courts are based on focusing on exactly these mistaken beliefs.
 Researchers almost never see courts treat the focus on mistaken beliefs or failure to use current research like ACE and Saunders as indications the evaluators are unqualified.